chigkim/logic-accessibility/index.md

 After pressing "a to show automation"  in track header, VO can get to the automation enable button only when approaching from left to right, and "show region based automation" can be reached only when VO approached from right to left.

 ### Track alternative
-VO cannot find track alternative UI element after you check track alternative from track header components.
+VO cannot find track alternative control after you check track alternative from track header components.

 ### Groove track
-In track header, VO can tell you which one is groove track, but you cannot reassign another track as a groove track.
+In track header, VO can tell which one is groove track, but you cannot reassign another track as the groove track.

 ### Selection report
 VO cannot tell which regions/tracks are selected.

-Similar to very early logic or garage band, it would be great if it can say "selected region name" if selected or just "region name" when not selected.
+Similar to very early logic or garage band, it would be great if it says "selected region name" if selected or just "region name" when not selected.

-When multiple tracks are selected, it would be nice to indicate how many tracks are selected in the inspector how it does for regions.
+Also when multiple tracks are selected, it would be nice to indicate how many tracks are selected in the track inspector same as how it appears for region inspector.

 ### Playhead announcement
 It is great that VO announces the playhead location when playhead moves.
 However, it is very distracting to hear playhead position whenever you play/stop especially when you try to do fine audio editing such as finding syllable from vocal track, attack of instrument, and so on.